6 Natural Remedies For Wheezing | Weather.com

 Your airways can tighten due to:

 If you’re not sure what’s causing your wheezing, consider talking with a doctor to rule out any conditions that need immediate treatment.
-In addition to any prescription treatments and medication a doctor recommends, several home remedies may help you wheeze less.

 1. Drink warm liquids

 If your wheezing symptoms are caused by mucus in your windpipe, drinking warm liquids might help.
 Drinking herbal tea or warm water can help break up and thin stubborn mucus.
-Staying hydrated may help with any congestion.

 2. Inhale moist air

-Inhaling moist air or steam works similarly to drinking warm liquids.
-It can help loosen up congestion and mucus in your airways, making it easier to breathe.
-You can take a hot, steamy shower with the door closed or use a humidifier at home.
+Try taking a hot, steamy shower with the door closed or using a humidifier at home.
 You can also try spending some time in a steam room.
 Just make sure you avoid the dry, hot air of a sauna.

 3. Eat more fruits and vegetables

 Some chronic respiratory conditions can lead to symptoms like wheezing.
 Researchers are finding out more and more about the role that nutrition plays in controlling these symptoms.
-A 2022 review of existing research found that vitamin C may have a protective effect on the respiratory system for people with COPD due to its high antioxidant content.

 You can add some of the following foods to your diet to reap the potential benefits of vitamin C: